 For The Australian accent and stress patterns, write the word you want to know how to stress in the comments section below and I will reply with the answer.

-Don’t forget to look for Part 3 of my English accent training stress and intonation series next week.
+Click here for Part 3 of my English accent training stress and intonation series.

 Click on a link below now, to learn about our accent reduction courses and start speaking more clearly.